mdmtk/docs/beta/source/guide/csp/settings.md

 Description:

->This parm allows you to specify whether or not the ability to access the "Apps" section in Settings UI will be allowed.
+>This parm allows you to specify whether or not the device user will be allowed to access the "Apps" section of the System Settings Menu.

 <div class="parm-table">
  <table>